mastercomfig/hud-db/hud-pages/peachhud.md

 **Where's the little person in the bottom left?**
 It is a known source of FPS drops.
 Re-enable it in customizations/ClassModel.res.
 **Does this work on Linux/Mac?**
 Rename the downloaded folder to be lowercase, then probably.

+### Please do not commission others to edit my HUD.
+Others are welcome to edit the HUD voluntarily, but others should not profit off my HUD.

 # Credits